The Whitby Lad / Botany Bay / The Boston Burglar

 Damien O'Kane sang Boston City on his 2017 CD Avenging & Bright.
 He noted:

-Also known as The Boston Burglar, I got this song from a book called Irish Street Ballads collected by Colm O Lochlainn.
+I got this song, also known as The Boston Burglar, from a book called Irish Street Ballads collected by Colm Ó Lochlainn.
 A slightly different version can be found in Sam Henry's Songs of the People and his source is William Devine from Coleraine!
 It was quite a popular song in the 60's and 70's among the Irish and British folk singers and there are indeed quite a few different versions.
 Charlestown, as mentioned in the song, is where there was a State Prison in Boston, Massachusetts.
 It closed in 1955.

 Kelly Oliver sang Botany Bay as the title track of her 2018 CD Botany Bay.
 She noted: